mateudu/azure-devops-workshop/README.md

 1. Generate Application secret and copy it (save it for later).
 ![Description](/images/9oDzQ3jr5k.png)
 1. Go to Azure Portal and create a new Resource Group.
 Copy the Resource Group name, Subscription ID and Tenant ID.
+1. Create a new Key Vault, and assign Secret->Get/List policy to created Application.
 1. Assign `Contributor` role to created SPN on created Resource Group level.
 1. Go to Azure DevOps Service Connections tab.
 Link: `https://dev.azure.com/{YOUR_ORGANIZATION_NAME}/{YOUR_PROEJCT_NAME}/_settings/adminservices`.
 1. Set up a new Service Connection.